A general form of Gelfand-Kazhdan criterion: Tempered generalized functions and Casselman-Wallach representations

 \begin{rmk} In \cite{W2}, the space $\con^{\,\varsigma}(G)$ is denoted by $\CS (G)$ and is called the space of rapidly decreasing functions on $G$.
 Note that $\con^{\,\varsigma}(G)$ (or $\CS (G)$) is different from Harish-Chandra's Schwartz space of $G$, which is traditionally denoted by $\CC (G)$. \end{rmk}

 \vsp

 By a representation of $G$, or just a representation when $G$ is understood, we mean a continuous linear action of $G$ on a complete, locally convex, Hausdorff, complex topological vector space.
 When no confusion is possible, we do not distinguish a representation with its underlying space.
 Let $V$ be a representation.
 It is said to be smooth if the action map $G\times V\rightarrow V$ is smooth as a map of infinite dimensional manifolds.
-The notion of smooth maps in infinite dimensional setting may be found in \cite{GN}, for example.
+Recall that in general, if $E$ and $F$ are two complete, locally convex, Hausdorff, real topological vector spaces, and $U_E$ and $U_F$ are open subsets of $E$ and $F$ respectively, a continuous ($\con^0$) map $f:U_E\rightarrow U_F$ is said to be $\con^1$ if the differential

+exists and is $\con^0$.
+Inductively $f$ is said to be $\con^k$ ($k\geq 2$) if it is $\con^1$ and $df$ is $\con^{k-1}$.
+We say that $f$ is smooth if it is $\con^k$ for all $k\geq 0$.
+With this notion of smoothness, we define (smooth) manifolds and smooth maps between them as in the finite dimension case.
+See \cite{GN}, for example, for more details.